MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-hosting-servers.md

 The following information provides additional security guidance:

 * All Azure Stack storage is encrypted using BitLocker, so any SQL instance on Azure Stack will use encrypted blob storage.
 * The SQL Resource Provider fully supports TLS 1.2.
-Ensure that any SQL Server that is managed through the SQL RP is configured for TLS 1.2 _only_ and the RP will default to that.
-All supported versions of SQL Server support TLS 1.2, see [TLS 1.2 support for Microsoft SQL Server](https://support.microsoft.com/en-us/help/3135244/tls-1-2-support-for-microsoft-sql-server).
+Ensure that any SQL Server that's managed through the SQL RP is configured for TLS 1.2 _only_ and the RP will default to that.
+All supported versions of SQL Server support TLS 1.2.
+For more information, see [TLS 1.2 support for Microsoft SQL Server](https://support.microsoft.com/en-us/help/3135244/tls-1-2-support-for-microsoft-sql-server).
 * Use SQL Server Configuration Manager to set the **ForceEncryption** option to ensure all communications to the SQL server are always encrypted.
-See [To configure the server to force encrypted connections](https://docs.microsoft.com/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine?view=sql-server-2017#to-configure-the-server-to-force-encrypted-connections).
+For more information, see [To configure the server to force encrypted connections](https://docs.microsoft.com/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine?view=sql-server-2017#to-configure-the-server-to-force-encrypted-connections).
-* Ensure any client application is also communicating over an encrypted connection.
+* Ensure any client app is also communicating over an encrypted connection.
 * The RP is configured to trust the certificates used by the SQL Server instances.

 ## Provide capacity by connecting to a standalone hosting SQL server